 Now you are ready to start your day. if you have followed the order and details listed above, you are feeling incredible.
 If there is one thing that I would teach everyone in the world, it would be the sequence and timing above.
 It is the one thing that would bring the greatest amount of health to everyone and anyone.
 The senses become better, the mind starts to be clearer and function better.
 Healthier choices are easier to make.
 The world would be a much better place.
 Plus, this series will bring you more in touch with yourself as you begin to clear out the wet towel that covers our ability to feel and sense deep beyond our cravings and ego.

-At sunrise, the airflow between the two nostrils are flowing evenly.
+At sunrise, the airflow is flowing evenly through the two nostrils.
 At sunset as well.
 I have described this in several other articles as well as one coming soon on Prana.
 When these two channels are even, sushumna nadi or the central channel is open.
-This is why a yoga practice is only done at sunrise or sunset.
+Yoga or a ‘practice’ is done at sunrise or sunset.

 Asana is done to balance the 5 pranas of the body.
-It is not to get a yoga butt or open your heart.
+It is not to get a yoga butt or open your heart because back bending doesn’t open the heart as is thought.
+Please try this, back bend as you might be taught then just stand there and feel.
+Then do a foward bend of any kind and then again stand there and feel.
+You should be able to feel for yourself that back bending does not in reality open the heart, it sends prana to the head, yeah, sure.
+But it doesn’t open the heart.
 This is all our ungrounded and uneducated take on what asana is.
 In balancing the pranas you create health and proper functioning of all the physiology.
 Prana is responsible for all the functioning of the sensory and motor functions of the body.
 This creates health.
-If a teacher doesn’t know how to balance the pranas and they are just spinning an assortment of asana together because they have done it in someone else’s class or like the sequence that they have come up with, it is in no regard to the students in their class and what is going on with their unique individual.
+If a teacher doesn’t know how to balance the pranas and they are just spinning an assortment of asana together because they have done it in someone else’s class and copied it or like the sequence that they have come up with, it is in no regard to the students in their class and what is going on with their unique individual.
 Asana also breaks the karma of the physical body.
 That is opens energetic stuck places of karma and makes health when done under the knowledge of prana.
+With out it?

 Note: If sweating or breathing through the mouth occurs in your practice, you are finished.
 This is your capacity.
 The heat in the body has risen to its capacity and the body starts to try to get rid of it.
 Anything more than this will imbalance prana and create the opposite effects of what asana is actually for.
 Western exercise theory is based upon warming up, then excessive exertion.
 In yoga and ayurveda, excessive exertion is one of the main causes of disease later in life.
 Most of what is being taught out there as yoga, even in India, is not yoga asana.

-This leads you to the rest of the ladder of the yoga practice which is far more important in the practice; pratyahara – one pointed focus, dharna – withdrawing the senses, dhyana – meditation and samadhi – a non dualistic state of consciousness.
+This leads you to the rest of the ladder of the (ashtanga) yoga practice which is far more important in the practice; pratyahara – one pointed focus, dharna – withdrawing the senses, dhyana – meditation and samadhi – a non dualistic state of consciousness (in brevity).
 Unlike modern yoga there is a template and a way to get there.
 It is work and takes time and consistent practice and lifestyle choices including food choices.